opinionstage/opinionstage-wordpress-plugin/readme.txt

  = Placements: =

- * Sidebar placement - you can add a poll, quiz, survey or form to the site sidebar using a dedicated Opinion Stage sidebar widget
+ * Sidebar placement - add to the site sidebar using a dedicated Opinion Stage sidebar widget
- * Popup placement - you can configure to popup content (e.g. a poll, quiz, survey, etc) when users enter or exit your site using a highly configurable popup component
+ * Popup placement - popup when users enter or exit your site using a highly configurable popup component
- * Articles placement - you can display the a poll, quiz, survey or form at the end of all your posts/pages by enabling the articles placement
+ * Articles placement - display at the end of all your posts/pages

  = Language support =